Services

 Quite possibly.
 It’s important to check with your insurance carrier to determine if they cover “Registered Clinical Counselling,” “Clinical Counselling,” “Counselling,” “Mental Health Counselling,” “Psychotherapy,” “Psychological Services.”

 Some carriers only cover services from Psychologists, Psychiatrists, or Social Workers.
+Others accept Registered Clinical Counsellors (which is our designation).

 If you determine your carrier will accept our services in full or in part, you are required to pay in full for our services, and then seek reimbursement from your insurance carrier.